cohesion/cohesion-docs/docs/install.rst

 Requirements
 ============

-Once PHP is installed and set up adding additional libraries will be handled by Composer but there're still a few things you need to install yourself before then.
+Once PHP is installed and set up adding additional libraries will be handled by Composer but there are still a few things you need to install yourself before then.

 * PHP version 5.4 or above
 * PHP-FPM